California’s privacy law

 The California Privacy Rights Act (CPRA) is an addendum to the CCPA and expands data privacy rights for consumers, tightens requirements for businesses collecting and sharing personal information and creates a new government agency to enforce California’s privacy laws.

-The California Privacy Rights Act (CPRA) will take effect in January 2023 and enter into enforcement in July 2023.
+The California Privacy Rights Act (CPRA) took full effect on January 1, 2023 and full enforcement will begin in July 2023.
 However, the CPRA has a 12-month look-back period, which means that data collected and shared from January 2022 is liable under the CPRA.

 Compliance with Cookiebot CMP